The Future Of Zero Trust

 More Integration

 Zero trust is not a standalone solution.
 To be as effective as possible, it needs to be used with other cybersecurity solutions, like identity and access management, endpoint security, and threat intelligence.
-With organisations looking to streamline their security operations, we can expect to see more interoperability between these different solutions, and greater integration – especially as more businesses move to zero trust infrastructure.
+With organisations looking to streamline their security operations, we can expect to see more interoperability between these different solutions, and greater integration – especially as more businesses move to embrace this infrastructure.

 Better User Experience